GoogleCloudPlatform/community/tutorials/bigtable-oc/index.md

 1. Select this metric from the list.

-1. In the right pane, select `Heatmap` from the dropdown list.
-And the distribution heatmap graph is shown.
+1. In the right pane, select **Heatmap** from the dropdown list, which shows the distribution heatmap graph:

 ![](https://storage.googleapis.com/gcp-community/tutorials/bigtable-oc/metrics-heatmap.png)